Landixbtw/weather_cli/README.md

 }
 ```

+## Converting characters

+I am German, and in the german language there are so called "[umlaute](https://en.wikipedia.org/wiki/Umlaut_%28linguistics%29)" these are letters with the small dots over them ö ä ü.
+Some city names most notably München have these.
+I had to discover that the weatherstack API does not support these umlaute.
+So I thought about how I can detect them and convert them to oe ae ue, which means the same but is a format that the weatherstack api can read and process.
+So München becomes Muenchen.
+I tried over days, with many different approaches, but could not figure out.
+You can still find my inital
+attempts on trying to convert the characters, at the bottom of the ```main.c``` file.
+Eventually I caved and asked [claude.ai](https://www.claude.ai/new).

+- Files in the project what do they do

+The ```src/main.c``` file, handles the user input, taking the city name, passing it to the 'transliterate_umlaut' function, to change [umlaute](https://en.wikipedia.org/wiki/Umlaut_%28linguistics%29), into something the weatherstack api can read.
+The user input
+The api request for displaying information like the city, temperature, windspeed, humidity, ...
+The building of the url with the build_url() function, putting together the city for the request, and the api key.
+Transforming ö ä ü into oe ae ue

 ## Getting and downloading the weather picture

 The API this is all built on is the [weatherstack API](https://www.weatherstack.com).
 It provides us with all the information needed, and even provides a link to a picture.
 The picture that is being displayed / downloaded, is dependant on the weather of the
 city we are trying to look up.
 The picture is then being downloaded with curl.

+## Displaying the picture on the command line

+Displaying the image on the command line is as easy as checking if the user has one of the
+"supported" terminal image viewers installed on their system and executing a command.
+With ```popen()``` we can pipe the output directly onto the terminal.

 ## Determining the terminal emulator protocol